-Domestic Violence Evaluation:
+Domestic Violence Evaluation

 The court shall order the defendant to obtain a Domestic Violence Evaluation prior to sentencing.
 Defendants who experience financial limitations may qualify for funding that can cover up to 75% of the evaluation cost.
 A plea of Guilty is required to be eligible for funding.
-Defendants seeking funding must meet with the Domestic Violence Court Coordinator to review the application process before scheduling an appointment with a state-approved Domestic Violence Evaluator.
+Defendants seeking funding must meet with the Domestic Violence Court Coordinator to go through the application process before scheduling an appointment with a state-approved Domestic Violence Evaluator.
 The defendant is responsible for any late fee that may occur for missing their appointment.

-Domestic Violence Intervention:
+Domestic Violence Intervention

 Any offender sentenced to Domestic Violence Court who has to attend offender intervention classes shall attend a state-approved Offender Intervention Program (OIP).
-Providers shall assess the needs and risks of the offender by reviewing DV Evaluations and the using collateral data, which may include previous Domestic Violence evaluations, police reports, pre-sentence reports, victim impact statements, and risk assessments.
+Providers shall assess the needs and risks of the offender through reviewing DV Evaluations and the use of collateral data, which may include previous Domestic Violence evaluations, police reports, pre-sentence reports, victim impact statements, and risk assessments.
 Victim safety and offender accountability are central to effective domestic violence offender intervention programs.
 Providers shall attempt to inform the victim upon the offender's enrollment into the program.
 Providers are present at DV Court review hearings to provide updates on the offender's compliance with the program.
 Providers shall notify the offender's probation officer and the court if the offender is administratively discharged from the program.
-Providers shall submit/send progress reports for every offender before their DV Court review hearing.
-Providers can submit reports to SharePoint or send them to the Domestic Violence Court Coordinator.
-The Domestic Violence Court Coordinator will distribute the notes to the appropriate parties.